Nathan-Schwartz/WarShadow/README.md

 * All .html files are in the /html folder.
 * All .js files that correspond to an html file are in the /scripts folder.
 * All of the other .js files I wrote are helpers and are found in /scripts/assets.
 The ones I didn't are in /scripts/lib
-* The CSS is a mess.
-(My main focus was learning Javascript and I didn't have time to consolidate the CSS before submitting the app.)
+* The CSS I wrote is all in style.css.
+Spectrum.css is for a color picker library and Aristo is a jQueryUI theme.
 <br>

 ####Brief explanation of files